Trogdorts/LLMPlotBot/README.md

 ## Prompt authoring workflow

-Prompts are now split into two files under `data/`:

-- `prompt_instructions.txt` contains the editable guidance for how headlines should be interpreted and which data should be returned.
-- `prompt_formatting.txt` contains the fixed formatting and output compliance requirements that keep responses machine-readable.
+Prompts live in a single `data/prompt.txt` file.
+The authoring convention keeps the human-editable instructions at the top of the file and the non-negotiable formatting requirements at the bottom.
+Separate the sections with a blank line to keep the split clear.

-The combined prompt is automatically written to `prompt.txt` at runtime and a hashed copy is archived in `data/prompts/`.
-Edit the instructions file to tweak behaviour without risking accidental changes to the required formatting rules.
+The runtime keeps `prompt.txt` normalised in this order and archives a hashed copy in `data/prompts/`.
+Update the instruction section directly to change behaviour while preserving the formatting rules appended underneath.

 ## Result persistence